 Some additional laws that are important in Wyoming include:

-• Health Insurance Continuation Laws: According to the federal Consolidated Omnibus Budget Reconciliation Act (COBRA), employees in Wyoming may qualify for ongoing health insurance coverage after being terminated or experiencing a major life event, such as a significant reduction in work hours, divorce, a serious health condition preventing work, or dealing with a family member’s serious health issues.
+- Health Insurance Continuation Laws: Under the federal Consolidated Omnibus Budget Reconciliation Act (COBRA), employees in Wyoming may qualify for ongoing health insurance coverage after being terminated or experiencing a major life event, such as a significant reduction in work hours, divorce, a serious health condition preventing work, or dealing with a family member’s serious health issues.
 COBRA regulations apply to employers with 20 or more employees and can provide health insurance continuation for a maximum of 36 months.
 For businesses with fewer than 20 employees, Wyoming offers Mini-COBRA coverage on a state level, allowing continued insurance for a maximum of 12 months.
-Both COBRA and Mini-COBRA typically have a price cap set at 102% of the original cost.

 Wyoming Payment Laws